laid0724/dating-app/README.md

 # Description

-A simple desktop-only dating app built with .NET Core 5, Angular 10 and Bootstrap 4.
+A simple dating app built with .NET Core 5, Angular 10 and Bootstrap 4.
+Currently desktop only.

-Built just for fun & practice.

 # Setup

-1. Get a cloudinary account, and update the fields in `CloudinarySettings` your `appsettings.json` with your credentials.
+1. get a cloudinary account, and update the fields in `CloudinarySettings` of your `appsettings.json` with your credentials.
-2. `cd` to `API` and run `dotnet restore` and `dotnet ef database update`
+2. `cd` to `API` and run `dotnet restore`
-3. run `dotnet watch run` to spin up APIs
+3. run `dotnet watch run` to setup db, seed data, and spin up APIs
 4. `cd` to `client` and run `npm i`
 5. run `ng serve` to spin up angular project
+6. either register with a new user or login to existing usernames with dev only password `1234`, or login as admin with username `admin` and password `1234` to use the app.
+7. have fun!

 # Dotnet API